Dinamita

-Dinamita (also known simply as dynamite) is a deep-fried Filipino snack consisting of stuffed siling haba (long green chili peppers) wrapped in a thin egg crêpe.
+Dinamita (also known simply as dynamite) is a deep-fried Filipino appetizer consisting of stuffed siling haba (long green chili peppers) wrapped in a thin egg crêpe.
 The stuffing is usually giniling (ground beef or pork), cheese, or a combination of both but it can also be adapted to use a wide variety of ingredients, including tocino, ham, bacon, tuna, and shredded chicken.
 Dinamita is also known as dynamite lumpia, among other names.
 It is a type of lumpia and it is commonly eaten as an appetizer or as a companion to beer.

 Names

 The name for the dish literally means "dynamite", due to its resemblance to a stick of dynamite with a long fuse; as well as a reference to the heat of the pepper.
 Since it is a type of lumpia, it is also known as "dynamite lumpia", "dynamite spring rolls", and "lumpiang dinamita".
 It also has other creative names like dynamite cheese sticks (with the filling consisting of cheddar or even mozzarella cheese), "barako finger", from Filipino barako (lit. "wild boar"), which has connotations of manliness equivalent to the English term "stud".